 That’s not to say that building a court on a slope isn’t possible – it is – it just takes longer.
 To build a court in a sloped area we would use a cut and fill method.
 This would involve excavating the specific amount of material from one end of the court, in order to raise the other.

 While this may be quite a common practice during tennis court construction, it is also vital for the process to be carried out correctly.
 If it isn’t, the court’s quality may diminish over the coming years.
 In extreme situations, retaining walls may be required, which again would be reflected in the price.

 Prior to the work commencing, we will remove any small trees or other obstructions.
-We can also remove any top soil that has been excavated from the site, although in a typical tennis court construction, this would be machine levelled around the court.
+We can also remove any topsoil that has been excavated from the site, although in a typical tennis court construction, this would be machine-leveled around the court.

 To build a standard tennis court on a reasonably flat area, the construction time should take somewhere between 6 and 8 weeks – which will include the macadam curing period prior to the painting.